 Since 1984, Volunteers for Outdoor Colorado (VOC) has been partnering with land managers and organizations across Colorado to engage volunteers in rewarding stewardship efforts that care for Colorado’s outdoors and natural resources.
 Here are the resources we offer to our partners:

-Volunteer project development and management for land managers – VOC partners with land managers to develop and execute outdoor volunteer projects of all sizes that meet the needs of volunteers, engage the public in stewardship, and accomplish the stewardship needs of the land manager.
+Volunteer project development and management for land managers – VOC partners with land managers to develop and execute outdoor volunteer projects of all sizes that accomplish the stewardship needs of the land manager, engage the public in stewardship, and provide a rewarding experience for volunteers.
 Agencies and organizations interested in partnering with VOC on an outdoor volunteer project are encouraged to submit an application for consideration.